openstack/tacker-specs/specs/2023.1/enhance_placement_process.rst

     + VDU2-3: AZ-1

     .. note::
-      If there are no unselected availability zones left, randomly select a reselection target from the selected availability zones.
+      If there are no availability zone candidate considering Anti-Affinity left, randomly select a reselection target from other than the failed availability zones.
       In this case, Anti-Affinity cannot be satisfied.